 One actuator property that is of interest is how efficiently the actuator converts electrical power into fluid jet power.
 However, finding the actual power transferred to the fluid would require both a thrust measurement and the induced flow velocity.
-Measuring the latter quantity is not a trivial problem, so instead of finding the true actuator power conversion efficiency, a quantity called the actuator effectiveness is used instead.
+Measuring the latter quantity is not a trivial problem, so instead of finding the true actuator power conversion efficiency, a quantity called the actuator effectiveness will be used instead.
 The actuator effectiveness, F/P, is defined as the actuator static thrust divided by the actuator power consumption.
 The physical meaning of an effectiveness value is that it shows how much momentum can be added to the flow for one unit of power input.
-This quantity has been reported in the literature,^{2,5} but has not always been explicitly named.
+This quantity has been reported several times in the literature, but has not always been explicitly named.

 Calculated actuator effectiveness is presented in this section.
-Figure 11 shows how the actuator effectiveness changes as the applied frequency changes.
-The applied voltage is held constant at 6 kV peak to peak and 9 kV peak to peak, respectively.
+Figures 4.10 and 4.11 show how the actuator effectiveness changes as the applied frequency changes.
+The applied voltage in each chart is held constant at 6 kV peak to peak and 9 kV peak to peak, respectively.
 Each data point represents the average effectiveness value over five separate trials.
 The error bars shown are the 99% confidence interval for the measurement average.